ilonajulczuk/egoat/README.md

     - must have colors
 - better management of  socket addresses
     - it would be nice if it was configurable, etc

+- replace udp sending to tcp or something else?
+- divide files into smaller parts